kupehtci/DOCUMENTATION/JAVASCRIPT/JS - DOM function callbacks.md

 #JS #HTML

-## DOM Add elements interactables
+## DOM Add functions to callbacks

 You can add a javascript function in a newly created element using JS DOM.

 For doing this you can:
-1. Add to onclick JS property of element.
+1. Add to `onclick` JS property of element.
 2. Add as an attribute